 Venmo vs PayPal: Differences

 PayPal has many additional features for sellers, making it a better platform for businesses or those looking to sell things online.
-These include higher transfer limits, support for more countries, fraud protection, POS options, and even advanced features like PayPal Business Loans for small businesses.
+These include higher transfer limits, support for more countries, fraud protection, accounting help, POS options, and even advanced features like PayPal Business Loans for small businesses.

-Can you transfer money between Venmo and PayPal?
+Can you transfer money between both services?